as1067644702/Project1_Group4/README.md

 - Scripts used:
 >Integrate_data.sh
-- Purpose: Use the **"cat" command** to transfer the data files required by the project from the shared folder to the team's project folder.
+- Use the **"cat" command** to transfer the data files required by the project from the shared folder to the team's project folder.

 **2.2 Assemble different kinds of datasets**
 - Scripts used: